ivpn/ivpn.net/src/content/pages/knowledgebase/general/how-can-i-connect-to-the-multihop-network.md

 ### Obfsproxy (via OpenVPN)

 Obfsproxy changes the way the VPN packets look and can offer a way through restrictive networks.
-Follow all of the step for OpenVPN above with one change: add one to the **MultiHop Port** number from the [server status](/status/) page.
+Follow all of the step for OpenVPN above with two changes: choose a TCP port in the configuration generator and add one to the **MultiHop Port** number from the [server status](/status/) page.

 For example, to exit in Austria using obfsproxy, use port `25602` (instead of `25601` for standard Multi-hop).